mashupbots/socko/socko-docs/docs/guides/static-content.markdown

 ## Actor Setup <a class="blank" id="ActorSetup">&nbsp;</a>

 We recommend that you run {{ page.StaticContentHandlerClass }} with a router and with its own dispatcher.
-This because {{ page.StaticContentHandlerClass }} contains block IO which must be isolated from other non blocking actors.
+This is because {{ page.StaticContentHandlerClass }} contains blocking IO that must be isolated from other non-blocking actors.

-You will also need to configure its operation with {{ page.StaticContentHandlerConfigClass }}.

-For example:
+For example, you can use the [Pinned Dispatcher](http://doc.akka.io/api/akka/2.1.2/index.html#akka.dispatch.PinnedDispatcher) that dedicates a unique thread for each actor passed in as reference:

 {% highlight scala %}
     val actorConfig = """